Cá Hấp Gừng Xì Dầu Recipe

 • Shallots: Add flavors and aroma to the fish.
 You’ll use shallots for marinating as well.

-• Onions: Like shallots, onions are great for elevating the dish’s taste.
+• Onions: Like shallots, onions elevate the dish’s taste.

 • Garlic: For making fried garlic.